Dom-iha/dojo/README.md

 <br>

-<h2 align="center">I'm using this repository to learn react and to keep track of my progress.
+<h2 align="center">I'm using this repository to keep track of my progress while learning react and nodeJs.
 I will be adding more projects as I progress</h2>

 Check out my other projects [here](https://github.com/Dom-iha/Practice)